jamiew/helium-discord-bot/README.md

 ## Pull requests welcome

-There are some very basic tests.
-Basically tries to run the script, and requires some data in `config.json`
+There are some basic tests you should run first:

-Run:

 ```
 yarn test
 ```

+This uses sample configuration data from `testConfig.json`.
+If you find examples that cause regressions, please add it to the list.

 ## Freely licensed